SparkShorts: Twenty Something

 The film examines the challenges and insecurities of 'adulting.'
 Some days you're nailing it, while other days, you're just a stack of kids hiding in a trench coat, hoping no one notices.
 The film's protagonist is Gia, who finds herself in this exact scenario the night of her 21st birthday.

 Nona

-The film centers on a widowed grandmother named Nona who plans to spend her day off by shutting out the world to watch her favorite TV show, E.W.W.
+A widowed grandmother named Nona plans to spend her day off by shutting out the world to watch her favorite TV show, E.W.W.
 Smashdown Wrestling.
 However, when her five-year-old granddaughter Renee is unexpectedly dropped off, Nona is caught between her two favorite things.
 Renee wants to play, while the normally-doting Nona wrestles with wanting to watch the Smashdown, leading to a decisive showdown between the two, and a loving compromise.

 Self

-The film centers on a wooden doll who desperately wants to fit in makes an ill-fated wish upon a star, sparking a journey of self-discovery.
+A wooden doll who desperately wants to fit in makes an ill-fated wish upon a star, sparking a journey of self-discovery.
 Her desire to blend in with her peers leads her down a harmful path, challenging her perspective of both who she is and where she belongs.
 This film is Pixar's first hybrid stop-motion animation.